 A Trip to Remember

 Jacob and I have seen some very impressive monuments, buildings & landmarks over the past few years of travel, but we haven’t had the chance to do so with 10 of our closest mates, all at once.
-Due to a friend getting married in India, (post to come), we travelled from Delhi on an overnight trip to experience the Taj Mahal all together.
-Our bus ride down was full of loud singing, a lot of reminiscing, chocolate, pringles and the occasional nap.
+Due to a friend getting married in India, (post to come), we travelled from Delhi on an overnight trip to experience the Taj Mahal altogether.
+Our bus ride down was full of loud singing, a lot of reminiscing, chocolate, Pringles and the occasional nap.

 We’ve mentioned before that a guide can make all the difference to an experience and in this case, fortunately for us, we had an awesome local guide who not only told us interesting facts and stories about the Taj but he also helped capture the day by instructing an array of fun photos.
 Thank goodness someone knows how to take a photo…you’d be surprised.